 Keys has also been the spokesperson for several brands over the years.
 In 2008, she starred in a commercial micro-series for Dove promoting the brand's Go Fresh line.
 She was also featured in an American Express commercial and signed a deal to endorse VitaminWater.

 Keys was in a relationship with longtime collaborator and friend Kerry Brothers until 2008.
 Later, she began dating hip hop artist and producer Swizz Beatz.
 Keys and Beatz announced their engagement in May 2010, married in July, and Keys gave birth to their son in October that same year.
 She gave birth to their second son in December 2014.

-In 2013, Alicia and Swizz paid $12.1 million for an enormous mansion in the town of Englewood, New Jersey.
-The 25,000-square-foot, 32-room home on 5.4-acres of land used to be owned by Eddie Murphy.
 They previously owned a NYC apartment which they bought from Lenny Kravitz in 2010 for $12.75 million and sold in 2013 for a slight loss.
+They also previously owned a home in Phoenix which they offloaded in 2021 for $3.1 million.

 In September 2019 Alicia and Swizz paid $20.8 million for an opulent mansion in La Jolla, California that had previously been listed for $30 million.